Home – Regulations – Canadian Modern Slavery Act

 How Anthesis Can Support

-- Leverage our industry-leading Supply Chain Slavery Risk Assessment Tool that measures modern slavery risks across a company’s supply chain.
+- Leveraging our industry-leading Supply Chain Slavery Risk Assessment Tool that measures modern slavery risks across a company’s supply chain.
 The tool aggregates dozens of global data sets to quantify each vendor’s risks based on geography, product type, business attributes, spend, and other custom information like audit results.

 Our fundamental approach to the work, while tailored to each client, is designed to help achieve all requirements of the Act efficiently and with long-term strategy in mind.

-We are the world’s leading purpose driven, digitally enabled, science-based activator, and always welcome inquiries and partnerships to drive positive change together.
+We are the world’s leading purpose driven, digitally enabled, science-based activator.
+And always welcome inquiries and partnerships to drive positive change together.